w3c/wai-curricula/content/designer/interaction-and-feedback.md

 {% include excol.html type="middle" %}

 Discuss standard keyboard interactions, such as the use of the tab, enter, escape, and arrow keys.
-Explain that providing custom keyboard interactions can favor efficiency, but can also disrupt the users expectations, thus these interactions need to be well documented and be consistent throughout the interface.
+Explain that providing custom keyboard interactions can favor efficiency, but can also disrupt the users' expectations, thus these interactions need to be well documented and be consistent throughout the interface.
 Emphasize that defining the keyboard interactions is a designers' responsibility, whereas implementing them is a responsibility shared with the developer.

 #### Learning Outcomes for Topic

 Students should be able to:

-* design custom user interfaces that support operation with the keyboard
+* design user interfaces that support keyboard navigation through and inside custom components, for example:
+  * using the tab key to move through different components
+  * using the Enter key to enter a specific component and to select a specific item on a component
+  * using the arrow keys to move through list items and grid cells
+  * using the escape key to exit components
+  * specific keyboard shortcuts to support efficiency
 * identify situations when it is necessary to provide additional keyboard shortcuts, for example when designing a custom functionality that is not keyboard supported by default
-* design user interfaces that avoid keyboard shortcut conflicts with the operating system, browser, and assistive technologies when possible
+* define keyboard shortcuts that avoid conflicts with the operating system, browser, and assistive technologies when possible, and collaborate with developers to provide mechanisms to remap or disable conflicting shortcuts
-* define mechanisms to obtain information about custom keyboard shortcuts, for example those used to support efficiency or those used in complex application
+* define mechanisms to obtain information about custom keyboard shortcuts, for example those used to support efficiency and those used in custom widgets and complex applications
+* provide focus indicators for complex widgets that are visible and have appropriate contrast ratios
-* describe related requirements for developers to implement keyboard support for interactive user interface components
+* describe related requirements for developers to implement keyboard support for actionable user interface components

 #### Teaching Ideas for Topic

 Optional ideas to teach the learning outcomes:

 * Invite students to try standard keyboard conventions.
-For example, use of the tab to move through interactive controls, use of the arrow keys to move through list items, and use of the enter key to select an item.
+For example, use of the tab to move through actionable controls, use of the arrow keys to move through list items, and use of the enter key to select an item.
 Explain that these interactions need to be preserved as much as possible when designing custom widgets.
-Custom keyboard interactions should be defined when these standard conventions are not enough to achieve the goals of the user interface.
+Custom keyboard interactions should be defined when standard keyboard interactions do not provide the necessary keyboard support.
 Explain that defining keyboard interactions is a designers' responsibility, whereas implementing such interaction is a responsibility shared with the developer.
 * Present some examples of keyboard shortcuts that may conflict with browsers, operating systems, and assistive technologies.
 For example, modifier keys and single letter keys that are used by browsers and assistive technologies to provide built-in functionality.
 Explain that these keystrokes should be avoided when possible.
 * Show examples of help  functionality to explain custom keyboard shortcuts used in rich applications and in complex widgets.
 Explain that, while custom keyboard shortcuts are preferred by some users for efficiency reasons, using such shortcuts alone can distract others who may not be familiar with such keyboard shortcuts.
 Explain that providing these mechanisms is a designers' responsibility, whereas implementing them is a responsibility shared with the developer.